- The use of robotics in modern manufacturing facilities continues to grow.

 To compete in the global economy, many companies are expanding the use of robotics in their modern manufacturing facilities.
 If you aren’t familiar with the four main types of robots, now is the time to start learning the strengths and weaknesses of each kind and their common uses.

-There are certainly other, less-common types of industrial robots, and sometimes one or more of the main types are combined to form a hybrid.
-However, these four types are the configurations that you’re most likely to find working tirelessly in a modern factory.
+There are certainly other, less-common types of industrial robots, and sometimes one or more of the main kinds are combined to form a hybrid.
+However, these four different types are the configurations that you’re most likely to find working tirelessly in a modern factory.